CHECK YOUR INSURANCE COVERAGE TODAY OR SCHEDULE A FREE ASSESSMENT

-Subtle Signs of an Eating Disorder, Part 1: Food Rules
+Subtle Signs Of An Eating Disorder, Part 1: Food Rules

 Maybe you haven’t lost an excessive amount of weight in a short period of time.
 You don’t purge or use laxatives.
 You might not exercise to the point of exhaustion, or pass out in public.
 Does this mean you can’t possibly have an eating disorder?